-Imagine how much easier learning to read (and teaching reading) would be if the words themselves could teach readers to read them.
-When readers encounter unfamiliar words they simply touch them and instantly receive whatever support they need for learning to recognize and/or understand them.
-Instead of imagining it, try it.
-Every word on this page is its own help button..
+Imagine how much easier and more effective online learning would be if the words themselves could teach readers to read and understand them.
+If, when readers encounter unfamiliar words, they could simply touch them and instantly receive whatever support they need.
+Imagine no further, try it.
+Every word on this page is its own help button.

-Introducing the ONLINE LEARNING SUPPORT NET – OLSN (pronounced Olsen) for short – a new kind of instruction and support system for beginning and struggling readers.
-Rather than having to remember and apply confusing instructions, learners only need to remember to touch or click on the unfamiliar words they encounter.
-As soon as they do, they immediately receive whatever decoding, pronunciation, recognition guidance and support they need.
+Introducing the ONLINE LEARNING SUPPORT NET – OLSN (pronounced Olsen) for short – a new kind of support system for online learning.
+Rather than having to remember and apply confusing decoding instructions, learners only need to remember to touch or click on any unfamiliar word they encounter.
+As soon as they do, they immediately receive whatever decoding, pronunciation, recognition guidance and support they need to read the word.
 For words they recognize, but don’t understand, a second touch provides instant access to the word’s definitions, synonyms, roots, translations and, soon, all other relevant references.